Pomfret Fish Fry Recipe (North Indian Style) Pan + Air Fryer

 Can I store pomfret fry?

 You can marinate the fish and freeze it in freezer-safe bags for up to 3 months.
 Thaw, cook, and serve.
-I do not suggest storing cooked fish, as its texture will change when you reheat it.
+I do not recommend storing cooked fish, as its texture will change when reheated.

 Other Snack Recipes We Recommend